 We’ve sought to build Love Is Project’s business model on these very behaviors.
 From providing opportunities to female artisans no matter their country of origin to making different cultures and designs visible to customers across the world, we seek to challenge stereotypes, celebrate the power of femininity, and to influence others with our business model and best practices.

-If you’d like to participate in International Women’s Day, you can find a list of events near you , or participate in a Thunderclap on social media regardless of your location.
+If you’d like to participate in any International Women’s Day events, you can find a list of events and activities near you , or participate in a Thunderclap on social media regardless of your location.
 The International Women’s Day website also has resources for downloading selfie cards and printable posters, throwing IWD events near you, and suggestions for documenting activism.

 Comments will be approved before showing up.